Skip to main content

 Graduate outcomes – progression to graduate-level employment or further study

-Bath’s strong student outcomes are evidenced by its performance in the Graduate Outcomes Survey.
-With respect to each of the last four graduating cohorts of first degree students, Bath has met its target to outperform its benchmark by at least 2.5 percentage points.
+We continue to deliver strong student outcomes and this remains a key focus area for us.
+According to the Graduate Outcomes Survey, each of the last four graduating cohorts of first-degree students has exceeded the target to outperform its benchmark by at least 2.5 percentage points.
 Bath’s progression rate continues to be amongst the very best in the sector.

-Graph showing percentages of graduates progressing to employment or further study compared with benachmark
+Graph showing percentages of graduates progressing to employment or further study compared with benchmark

 Driving high-impact research